 The following table shows a selection of published unlimited Standard Evening Speed (NBN 25) plans on Canstar Blue’s database, listed in order of standard monthly cost (excluding discounts), from the lowest to highest, and then by alphabetical order of provider.
 Use our comparison tool above to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.

 2. Check your speed tier and internet speed needs

 Choosing which NBN speed tier is right for you can be a complicated decision – it’s usually the speed tier that determines the price you’ll pay for your internet.
 The cheapest plans are generally on the NBN 12 speed tier, while the more expensive plans will most likely be on the NBN 100 speed tier.

 You might also find that some internet providers only offer a few speed options, so you might not be able to sign up to your preferred speed tier on your provider of choice.
 When you’re comparing NBN plans, it’s usually a good idea to know which speed tier you want first, and then compare providers which offer that speed.

 Deciding which speed tier is right for you can be tricky.
 Generally the provider and also the NBN Co website, will provide an idea of which NBN speed will suit certain households and internet activities.
 Assessing what your internet needs are and being realistic about this, should help you determine what speed tier is right for you.
 For an example, a one-person household, where internet is primarily used for checking emails and general web browsing, might find the NBN 12 speed tier to be adequate for their needs.

 Once you’ve assessed your NBN speed needs, you might find you’re on a higher (or lower) speed tier than you need.
-That’s when you might find switching to an NBN plan at a speed more suitable for your needs could help you save on your internet bill.
+That’s when you may find switching to a plan at a speed more suitable for your needs could help you save on your internet bill.